How Travel Insurance Works if a Family Member is Hospitalized or Dies

 Coverage For One, Coverage For All

-The topic of family travel insurance often results in many questions, starting with the basic question, “Can one travel insurance policy cover my entire family?”
+The topic of family travel insurance often results in many questions, starting with the basic question, “Can one travel insurance plan cover my entire family?”

-The answer is yes – one travel-insurance policy can cover up to 10 people.
-Adding each family member (or traveling companion, technically) to the plan increases the total premium, but everyone has coverage under the same policy, enjoying the same benefits.
+The answer is yes – one travel protection plan can include up to 10 people, if all requirements are met.
+Adding each family member (or traveling companion, technically) to the plan increases the total premium, but everyone has coverage under the same plan, enjoying the same benefits.

-The only exceptions to that is if your traveling family exceeds 10 people or a family member(s) fall outside the traveling companion definition.
+The only exceptions are if you’re traveling family exceeds 10 people, or a family member(s) falls outside the traveling companion definition.

 Another common question family travelers have is, “What if one of my family members has to cancel their trip because of illness, but the rest of us don’t?
 Does family travel insurance cover one cancellation because of illness?”